GeekAndDadLLC/Badger/README.md

 # Badger prototype

+## What

+Add a text string to a PNG file for badging app icons with built branch git hash, dev cycle string, etc.
+Uses Core Graphics and no outside dependencies.

 ## Status

 This is a prototype that seems to work on PNG files but has only been tested on PNG files.